hapax/hapax.github.io/assets/mom-op.md

 p = \frac{hf}{c}.
 $$

-You can use to compute how many laser pointers you would need to repel an incoming asteroid (exercise left to the reader).
+You can use this to compute how many laser pointers you would need to repel an incoming asteroid (exercise left to the reader).

 #### Plane waves